Why We Need Change

 With the way things are, our politicians are destined to never break the partisan divide.
 That is why we need to move towards a Deliberative Democracy model at the local level as outlined in my book.
 Change comes from the bottom up.
 We millennials and the new generations feel left out from the political process and have the dire will to get government back to doing its job and implement common-sense policies.
 And so we need to explore ways in which we can bring upon change, first at the District level, and then on the national and institutional level.

 Only then can we level the playing field for fair and equal opportunity for all Americans to live up to our American creed of egalitarianism and keep our generations safe from real problems.
 We are done listening.
 We are coming to action to save our Nation and our Planet.
-I am also calling for candidate-set term limits and will resign from the House of Representatives after 12 years, because if I can't achieve my outlined plan within that time then what am I doing?
 We can do better.